-The curriculum contains core classes in firewall implementation, virtualization, cloud computing, networking, enterprise administration, and data security.
+The curriculum contains core classes in firewall implementation, virtualization, cloud computing, networking, incident response, and data security.
 Students may have the opportunity to earn college credit for cooperative education or internship opportunities with local businesses.

 All classes in the program can be taken online or on-campus.
 For online classes, students may choose to attend live class sessions through the Internet.
 Using this format, students can watch and participate in the on-campus section of class as it is in progress.
 For students who cannot attend these live sessions, class sessions are also recorded for later viewing.